leonlan/tour-du-mont-blanc/README.md

 ## Notes about the TMB
 - Not all refuges on the TMB have their availability listed on https://www.montourdumontblanc.com.
 - If you follow the standard TMB stages, most of the popular refuges are already fully booked by November.
 You will need to plan an itinerary that doesn't follow the classic TMB stages.
-(See https://tourdumontblanchike.com/tour-du-mont-blanc-etapes-stages/ about the stages).
+See https://tourdumontblanchike.com/tour-du-mont-blanc-etapes-stages/ for more information about the stages.